 Not only does this make their lessons more engaging, it also gives you a deeper understanding of everyday life in Italy.

-Memrise Advanced Italian Lessons
+4. Memrise Advanced Italian Lessons

-This excellent resource for Italian lessons is available both as a mobile app and a website.
 As the name hints, Memrise’s goal is to make Italian memorization manageable and even enjoyable.
 The lessons are comprised of flashcard-like exercises, animated games and more.

 Plus, one of Memrise’s newer features is Grammabot, a chatbot that teaches grammar to improve your fluency.
 They also have two review options: classic and speed review.

-They offer several diverse lessons for higher-level Italian, for example:
+They offer several diverse lessons for higher-level Italian.
+For example: